GongT/baobao/@idlebox/node/etc/node.api.md

     _write(_chunk: Buffer, _encoding: string, callback: (error?: Error | null) => void): void;
 }

-// Warning: (ae-forgotten-export) The symbol "IChildProcessStatus" needs to be exported by the entry point index.generated.d.ts
+// Warning: (ae-forgotten-export) The symbol "IChildProcessStatus" needs to be exported by the entry point __create_index.generated.d.ts
 // Warning: (ae-missing-release-tag) "checkChildProcessResult" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)